 Skype is a great app for staying in touch with friends and family or for connecting with work partners across the globe.
 It is very easy to use and has an arsenal of features, making online voice and video calls possible.
-Whether it’s for personal or for business use, Skype is great at bringing people together from all over the world through online conference calls.
+Whether it’s for personal or for business use, Skype is great at bringing people together from all over the world through online conferences.

-One of the reason for Skype’s popularity is its affordability.
+One of the reasons for Skype’s popularity is its affordability.
 Connecting with your contacts via Skype messaging or video calls costs nothing.
 You can choose to upgrade to the paid account, though, to access more features such as Skype to mobile phone calling.
 But for regular Skype-to-Skype communication, the free version is good enough.

 Why Do Skype Calls Keep Disconnecting?

 Skype uses Voice over IP or VoIP technology to enable long-distance video and voice calls.
-VoIP needs a stable connection for it work smoothly, so the first thing you need to check if you can’t make calls on Skype is your internet connection.
+VoIP needs a stable connection for it work smoothly, so the first thing you need to inspect if you can’t make calls on Skype is your internet connection.
 Maybe you’re having a network problem or someone else on your network is hogging all the bandwidth.

 How to Fix Skype Disconnecting Calls

 Before you try any of the fixes below, you need to do some emergency steps first in case the problem is caused by a temporary glitch in the system.
 Log out of your Skype account and restart the app before logging back in.
 Delete all unnecessary files on your computer that may be causing the glitch.
 You can use a useful tool such as Outbyte PC Repair to get rid of all the trash on your computer and get it running smoothly again.

 If after doing all these and your calls are still not connecting, try the solutions below to see which one works for you.

 Fix #1: Check Your Internet Connection.